Natural Solutions for Holistic Breast Wellness

 Most of these strategies deal with reducing the amount of estrogen in your body:

-4. Wear a sleep mask to bed – they naturally increase melatonin which is a powerful anti-cancer hormone in the body4
+3. Wear an eye compress to bed to naturally support melatonin which is a powerful anti-cancer hormone in the body4

 Do you know the difference between then and now?
 Now I love my breasts, I treat them better every single day because I have learned that they are an important part of who I am.
 They share my story.

-I also want to share a quick recipe with castor oil for boob and lymphatic health.
-Castor oil has a long history of use for breast cancer.
+I also want to share a quick recipe with Castor Oil for boob and lymphatic wellness.
+Castor Oil has a long history of use for breast cancer.
 In fact, Hippocrates, known as the father of modern medicine was advocating it as a treatment in 460 BCE, as was another medicine man of the time, Galen in 200 BCE12.